MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/tasks/receive-items-purchase-order-item-requirement.md

 [!include [banner](../../includes/banner.md)]

-This topic explains how to receive items on a purchase order from an item requirement.
+This article explains how to receive items on a purchase order from an item requirement.

 By using an item requirement instead of an item transaction, you can plan for delivery just before the item is actually used, create a purchase order, include the item in the trade-agreement framework, and include the item requirement in production planning.